 Accreditation and Approvals

-Saba University School of Medicine is one of the few international medical schools with approvals in the key states of New York, California, and Florida.
+Saba University School of Medicine is one of the few international medical schools with approvals in the key states of New York, California, Florida, Indiana and Kansas.
 These states mandate institutional review and approval prior to granting access to clerkship opportunities in their respective states.
-Saba University School of Medicine's students who successfully complete the requisite licensing examinations are eligible to practice medicine in Canada, Puerto Rico, and all 50 U.S. states.
-Specifically, the following bodies have approved, recognized, or licensed Saba University School of Medicine:

 • Approved by the New York State Education Department: In addition to clerkship opportunities, New York approval provides access to residencies in the state.